fzaninotto/Faker/readme.md

   // Ms. Karley Kiehn V
 ```

-**Tip**: For a quick generation of data, you can also use Faker as a command line tool thanks to [faker-cli](https://github.com/bit3/faker-cli).
+**Tip**: For a quick generation of fake data, you can also use Faker as a command line tool thanks to [faker-cli](https://github.com/bit3/faker-cli).

 ## Formatters